vzaidman/htz-frontend/docs/FAQ.md

 component tree on the client.
 You might instead return a plain JavaScript object, then recreate whatever class instance you need in the page’s `constructor`.

+### Why do I get “WARNING: No configurations found in configuration directory”?

+[node-config][] will print this warning when none of the files in the `config` directory match your environment variables (typically, it should find a filename matching the current `NODE_ENV` value, or at least a `default.js` file) – but also when the matching configuration is just an empty JavaScript object.
+In both circumstances, node-config will export an empty config object.
+This is not a problem unless you were expecting a different, populated config object to be loaded.
+See the node-config [Configuration Files][node-config Configuration Files] docs for more details.

 [htz-react-base]: https://github.com/Haaretz/htz-frontend/tree/master/packages/libs/htz-react-base
 [htz-react-base scripts]: https://github.com/Haaretz/htz-frontend/tree/master/packages/libs/htz-react-base/scripts